rayarowan/GEOG-418-Climate-Impact-Analysis/README.md

 ```
 ![Output_Table1](https://github.com/user-attachments/assets/9a8ab686-fc92-4e70-b5d9-0f177b5e03b1) ![Output_Table2](https://github.com/user-attachments/assets/533ccb07-eac1-4e3a-836b-ae1c0c3022ce)

 The descriptive statistics suggest that the mean wildfire size is approximately 588 ha.
-However, due to a high standard deviation (5172.356) and extremely right-skewed distribution (13.886), the mean is not be an accurate representation of the average wildfire size.
+However, due to a high standard deviation (5172.356) and extremely right-skewed distribution (13.886), the mean is not an accurate representation of the average wildfire size.
 Instead, it was likely that during the 2021 summer, most fires were relatively small (0.009 ha) with a few very large fires representing the outlier data points and skewing the data.

-To analyse the size frequency of fires as well as the frequency of fires per month in BC during the summer of 2021 we can create a histogram and bar graph using the following code.
+To analyze the size frequency of fires as well as the frequency of fires per month in BC during the summer of 2021 we can create a histogram and bar graph using the following code.
 ```{r DescriptiveStats, echo=TRUE, eval=TRUE, warning=FALSE}
 # Histogram to display the size frequency of fires
 png("Output_Histogram.png")